thexdesk/hashtag-protocol/hashtag-docs/docs/README.md

 # Introduction

-People use hashtags to increase discoverability and engagement of online content.
-This utility gives hashtags immense social, functional and monetary value.
-While taggers derive some benefit, we believe the lion's share of this value is monopolized and hoarded by centralized social networks.
+People around the globe use hashtags to increase discoverability and engagement of online content.
+One estimate from 2017 is that on Twitter alone around 125 million hashtags are shared every day.
+This widespread use gives hashtags undeniably immense social, functional and monetary value.
+And while taggers certainly derive some value from tagging content, we believe the lion's share of the value is siloed and monopolized by a few centralized social networks.

-**We envision a world where hashtags are decentralized**
+> **We envision a paradigm shift where hashtags are mediated by a
+> decentralized crypto-economic network rather than a few central
+> authorities.**

+The result will be a global information architecture that is more efficient and freely accessible than today with potential use cases that can only be described as revolutionary.

 To achieve our vision, we have developed an experimental protocol consisting of a set of Ethereum smart contracts that enables the tokenization of hashtag